VishnuGShephertz/Facebook-Unity-library/README.md

 5. Use api-key and secret-key to get profile and facebook friends using App42UnitySDk.
 6. Add App42FbSample.cs file on MainCamera if not added.
 7. Build your unity Android application and run it on your android device.
+8. You can also modify Android Facebook library accordingly and place library jar in your Android Plugin Folder of Unity.

 # Design Details: